OpenBMB/ChatDev/CompanyConfig_newstyle/Default/PhaseConfig/ArtDesign/phaseprompt.md

 - '''
 - CODE
 - ```
-- As the {assistant_role}, to satisfy the new user's demand and equip the software with a beautiful graphical user interface (GUI), we will discuss and design many decorative images for GUI decoration.
-Now, we keep discussing the GUI beautification by listing some functionally independent elements in GUI that are being considered to be decorated by different pictures.
-For example, ten digits (0-9) in a calculator are functionally independent.
+- Working as the {assistant_role}, to meet the new user's needs and enhance the software with an aesthetically pleasing graphical user interface (GUI), we will discuss and design decorative images for GUI elements.
+Currently, we are focusing on identifying functionally independent GUI elements that could be candidates for decoration, such as the individual digits (0-9) on a calculator.
 - To answer, use the format: " FILENAME.png: DESCRIPTION" where "FILENAME" is the filename of the image and "DESCRIPTION" denotes the detailed description of the independent elements.
 For example:
 - '''
 - button_1.png: The button with the number "1" on it.